 You can learn to sail with Jervis Bay Sailing Club, or go bushwalking and fishing in nearby Jervis Bay National Park.
 The park is a natural sanctuary of sand forests, eucalypt woodlands and beaches with powder-white sand.
 It’s also home to abundant wildlife and important Aboriginal cultural conservation sites.

-Just south of Callala Bay is gorgeous Callala Beach, backed by a reserve with barbecues and picnic tables.
-At Club Callala enjoy delicious food, lawn bowls and a round of golf on the 18-hole course where kangaroos roam.
+Just south of Callala Bay is gorgeous Callala Beach, which is backed by a reserve with BBQs and picnic tables.
+At Club Callala enjoy a bite to eat, lawn bowls and a round of golf on the 18-hole course where kangaroos roam.
 A courtesy bus operates around the local area seven days a week.

-Nearby is the village of Myola and Currambene Creek, a popular fishing spot.
+Nearby is the village of Myola, located on the banks of Currambene Creek, a popular fishing spot.
 You can rent a boat from Husky Hire-A-Boat at Woollamia Boat Ramp and explore the pretty waterway.
-Take the Husky Ferry from Myola to Huskisson, where dolphin- and whale-watching cruises depart.
+Take the Husky Ferry from Myola to Huskisson, where dolphin and whale-watching cruises depart.

 Part of the Shoalhaven region, Callala Bay is a 2h 45min drive from Sydney or a 2h 35min drive east from Canberra.
 Accommodation options in the area suit various budgets, from luxury beach houses and bayside holiday homes to caravan sites and campgrounds.